Save the date

 Dry Eye in DC is the Dry Eye Foundation’s annual Advocacy Day held in Washington, DC.

-As an advocate, you’ll learn how to tell your dry eye story to raise awareness and advocate for patient priorities.
+As an advocate, you’ll learn how to tell your dry eye story to raise awareness and advocate for patient priorities with your Congressional representatives.

 “Many of the offices were unaware of the burden associated with Dry Eye Disease, not to mention the pain that often goes along wit the disease.”